ekkodale/speckle-modelderivative-connector/README.md

 You have to wait for some time, because the images will be build from the code. once all is done, you can open the [frontend](http://localhost:3000)

 # Using the apps
+To use the app, please follow these steps:

 ### load your own model
 You can replace the model with you own urn in the input box on the upper left.
 Press the `Change`button to load your model inside the viewer.